PatrickF1/fzf.fish/README.md

 ### Fzf's out-of-the-box fish extension
 Fzf optionally comes with its [own fish extension](https://github.com/junegunn/fzf/blob/master/shell/key-bindings.fish).
 It is substantial but `fzf.fish` has several advantages over it. `fzf.fish`:
-- has functionality for selecting paths from git status
-- has functionality for searching git log
-- has functionality for searching and previewing shell variables
+- has features for searching git status, git log, and shell variables
 - includes timestamps when searching command history
 - colorizes results when searching for files
 - shows previews when searching for files